Rui7896/shopping/content/shopping/ca/athleta-ca.md

 views: "2889k"
 likes: "5444"
 comments_count: "7448" # This would usually be dynamic from comment system
 summary: "The official page of Athleta Canada (https://athleta.gapcanada.ca) focuses on women's sportswear and belongs to the Gap Group.
 There is a 25% discount on the entire store, and new products such as summer dresses have been launched.
 The page is concise and suitable for mobile browsing.
 The target users are health - conscious women, and the products are suitable for various scenarios.
 It accurately captures the market through promotions and designs.
-Go and check it out by clicking "Shop Now"."
+Go and check it out by clicking Shop Now."
 breaking_news: true
 homepage_slider_v2: false
 homepage_latest_news: true